NaokiTM/old-website/README.md

-# NaokisiteV2
+# profile_site
-Naokisite, but with a V2 engine
+this is my website, which i will implement a way to showcase my projects on